 Wonga said this cash injection was needed to buffer the impact of the recent increase in compensation claims they have received.
 The company confirmed the vast majority of these customers were seeking compensation for loans taken out before tough new Financial Conduct Authority guidelines were introduced three years ago.

 Why are customers seeking compensation from Wonga?

-Wonga have come under a barrage of criticism for their lending behaviour before FCA regulations took hold in 2015.
-It was said at this time that the company offered disproportionately high interest rates on their finance product and used marketing practices that unfairly targeted vulnerable borrowers – particularly with their infamous puppet TV adverts.
+Wonga has come under a barrage of criticism for their lending behaviour before FCA regulations took hold in 2015.
+It was said at this time that the company offered disproportionately high-interest rates on their finance product and used marketing practices that unfairly targeted vulnerable borrowers – particularly with their infamous puppet TV adverts.